• Skip to content

 Then select the index.m3u8 file:

-We assume that you did setup the FV Player S3 Browser feature.
-For that you have to put your AWS Access Keys into FV Player -> Hosting -> Amazon S3 and enable the Browser setting.
+For the S3 browser to work, you have to put your AWS Access Keys into FV Player -> Hosting -> Amazon S3 and enable the Browser setting.

-Without that you have to enter the video URL into the editor by hand.
+Without the S3 browser, you have to enter the video URL into the editor by hand.
 You can get the file path from the S3 bucket which gives you something like:

 https://s3-eu-west-1.amazonaws.com/{bucket name}/end-user-hls-demo/index.m3u8